 Let’s take a look at how a pawn shop loan works and why you might want to consider an alternative lending option.

 A pawn shop loan, or pawnbroker loan, is a type of short-term secured loan available at traditional or online pawn shops.
-Your collateral, or “pawn,” can be almost any item of value.
+Your collateral, or “pawn,” can be almost any item of value, including jewelry, an instrument, an antique, or any possession that holds value (and can be resold).
 After assessing the item’s value, condition and potential for resale, the pawnbroker may offer you a loan amount they deem appropriate.

-This lending agreement comes with a caveat though.
-If you, the borrower, can’t repay the loan amount within the agreed time period, the pawn shop can keep your item and resell it in the store.
+Pawn shop loans do not require a hard pull on your credit.
+Instead, the item you give to the pawnbroker serves as your collateral in this secured loan.
+However, if you can’t repay the loan amount within the agreed time period, the pawn shop can keep your item and resell it in the store.

 Along with causing you to risk losing a valuable item forever, pawn shop loans don’t come cheap.
 Additional fees and charges can add up and leave you in a worse financial situation than you started out in.